Ravenbrook/mps/procedure/review.rst

 taking part in a review is usually also a checker, including the author.
 Checkers should be asked by the leader to check with certain *checking roles* (`.role.check`_) in mind; this is to increase coverage and reduce duplication of issues.
+Not every checker needs to understand everything about a change (e.g. the programming language) thoroughly.
+Many kinds of checking are useful.
 Checkers also take part defect prevention in `.phase.brainstorm`_.

 _`.role.editor`: The *editor* is the person responsible for acting on the issues found during review in order to bring the work to review